 The minimum feature set includes a nine-pin DB9 connector that accepts a serial cable, an RJ45 socket for Ethernet, and firmware to handle the data format conversion.
 The in-built firmware, which gives the device server a configurable IP address, must be easy to set up and use and capable of updates if needed.
 It also ensures the device software is independent of the employed operating system or any proprietary protocols.
 All work with RS-232, RS-422, and RS-485 and provide multiple configuration methods such as a built-in web server, Telnet, serial console, or a Windows-based utility.
 For long life and high reliability, look for a rugged metal enclosure, broad DC power input range, wide operating temperature, and ESD protection.
 DIN-rail mounting brackets simplify installation and are either standard or available as a kit, depending on the model purchased.

 Serial-to-Ethernet converters are available in a variety of port counts and configurations to serve an extensive set of applications.
-The STE-501C and industrial STE-601C device servers provide single Ethernet and serial ports, allowing for network connection of a single device.
-The STE-502C has two serial ports, and the STE-604C has four.
-It simplifies cabling when multiple pieces of equipment are co-located but distant from a data capture system or process controller.
+The STE-501C industrial device server provides single Ethernet and serial ports, allowing for network connection of a single device.
+The STE-502C has two serial ports.
 The STE-6104C-T has four serial and two Ethernet ports.
 Doubling-up on Ethernet ports enables daisy-chaining or provides for redundant network connections.
 Baud rates are adjustable to suit the connected equipment, and the embedded firmware is upgradeable from the field.
-All converters other than the STE-601C accept the nine-pin D-sub or DB-9 connector.
-The STE-601C has a circular nine-pin DIN connector with a pigtail adapter to D-sub connectors.
-This particular serial-to-Ethernet converter was designed to meet the needs of PLCs, HMIs, barcode scanners, and shop floor control systems.
+These converters accept the nine-pin D-sub or DB-9 connector.

 With the durability of old industrial equipment, serial-to-Ethernet converters are one of the best upgrades.
 Ethernet connectivity is taken for granted in the latest generations of equipment but may be absent in older hardware.
 That prevents users from reaping the benefits of remote access to retrieve and share test and process data.
 When legacy equipment includes a serial port offering bi-directional communication over RS-232, RS-422 or RS-485, linking a port to a device server lets this equipment go on a network.
 With a unique IP address, it enables access from any number of locations.